-Aesop Amnesia: Papa Bear manages to forget one aesop in the very same book about it.
-He calmly tells Mama to not throw a fit because they accidentally broke a vase...but when they break a window, Berserk Button.
+Aesop Amnesia: Papa Bear manages to forget one Aesop in the very same book about it.
+He calmly tells Mama to not throw a fit because the cubs accidentally broke a vase...but when they break a window, Berserk Button.

 Always Chaotic Evil: The weasels in the Bear Scouts books and the cartoon are absolutely always evil, with no exceptions.

 An Aesop: Most every book tries to teach a lessonnote Moreover, each book begins with a simple four-line rhyme explaining it.
 Some of the Big Chapter ones are particularly hamfisted in doing so (such as No Guns Allowed, where Too-Tall gets busted for using a squirt gun).

 The Boxing Episode: A portion of The Berenstain Bears and the Bully is Brother Bear teaching Sister Bear to box so that she can defend herself from a bully at school.
 Sister is a natural at it, from what the pictures let us see.

 Deadpan Snarker: Mama, in Too Much Television.
 When Papa complains that he won't be able to check the weather if he can't catch the TV weather report, Mama fires back with "Try this.
 It's called sticking your hand out the window to see if it's raining."